 HR reporting is an important precondition for data-driven decision making.
 Why?
 Because it’s hard to make informed decisions when HR business partners and other stakeholders lack insight into their own organization.
 Never fear, HR reporting can solve this!
 How?
 Well, that’s what this article is all about.

 Here, we’ll explore the advantages of an HR report as well as the data and metrics which could be included therein.
-I’ll also include a few HR report templates to provide you with some practical insights in how to get yourself started.
+I’ll also include an interactive report and a few HR dashboard templates to provide you with some practical insights in how to get yourself started.

 3 Functions of an HR Report

 Reporting on the workforce is one of the HR’s essential tasks.
 When done right, it offers three key benefits for both HR and management: